 TLCO will require an employee or applicant to be evaluated by a physician if the employee or applicant fails to provide or claims that he or she is unable to provide a sufficient amount of breath sample to permit a valid breath test because of a medical condition.
 A determination by the physician that the employee's alleged medical condition could not preclude the employee from providing an adequate amount of breath sample will constitute a refusal to test and the employee will be terminated.
-A determination by the physician that the applicant's alleged medical condition could not preclude the applicant from providing an adequate amount of breath sample will constitute a refusal to test and the employee will constitute a refusal to test and the applicant from providing an adequate amount of breath sample will constitute a refusal to test and the applicant will be considered ineligible for employment with TLCO.
+A determination by the physician that the applicant's alleged medical condition could not preclude the applicant from providing an adequate amount of breath sample will constitute a refusal to test and the applicant will be considered ineligible for employment with TLCO.

 The STT shall conduct a new test using a new device if the employee is unable to provide sufficient saliva to complete a test on a saliva screening device.
 A refusal to complete the new test by an employee will constitute a refusal to submit to a test and the employee will be terminated.
 A refusal to complete the new test by an applicant will constitute a refusal to submit to a test and the applicant will be considered ineligible for employment with TLCO.
 The employee or applicant shall immediately take an alcohol test using an EBT if the new test is completed, but there is an insufficient amount of saliva to activate the device.
 The employee will be terminated if the employee refuses to submit to the test using an EBT.
-The applicant will be considered ineligible for employant refuses to submit to the test using an EBT.
+The applicant will be considered ineligible for employment with TLCO if the applicant refuses to submit to the test using an EBT.